Amdocs (DOX) Q2 2017 Results - Earnings Call Transcript

 Turning finally for the Rest of the World, performance reflect the progression of several digital modernization projects and including the digital – the delivery of single real-time convergent charging system for KT Corporation, South Korea's largest quad-play service provider.
 This system is designed to support all of KT's business lines and went live following successful overnight migration of approximately 30 million customers from the legacy system with no impact to service quality.

 In terms of awards, during quarter two, we signed a new agreement with Telefónica Argentina for the deployment of the service fulfillment and orchestration solution, and an operational data store to support their enterprise businesses.
-We also continue to see business momentum with several former Comverse customers, including a new services agreement with United Telecommunication Services in the Caribbean and new agreements with SATA in Aruba (07:33), covering software services and hardware.
+We also continue to see business momentum with several former Comverse customers, including a new services agreement with United Telecommunication Services in the Caribbean and new agreements with (07:33) in Aruba, covering software services and hardware.

 Regarding the outlook in Rest of the World, we believe the long-term market dynamics should support positive growth in the coming years as we leverage the strength of our product set, leading market position and our strategic relationship at some of the region's largest operators.
-In the near term though, quarterly trends are likely to continue fluctuating with Southeast Asia growing faster than Latin America, as a result of ongoing macroeconomics and industry-specific dynamics in this region.
+In the near term though, quarterly trends are likely to continue fluctuating with Southeast Asia growing faster than Latin America, as a result of ongoing macroeconomics and industry-specific dynamics in these regions.

 Now let me take a moment to shed some more light on the major trends we believe are affecting the global market outlook for service providers.
 Other than digital transformation, which is fundamental to improving customer experience, we believe there are additional four major trends that Amdocs is equipped to support and monetize in the coming years.

-The first trend relates to the emergence of integrated carrier, where the strategy is to combine mobile connectivity with the delivery of video and content.
-AT&T's acquisition of DIRECTV and the proposed merger with Time Warner as well as Comcast's purchase of NBC Universal and its announcement from yesterday about its alliance with Charter to accelerate wireless services to customers are prime examples of this.
+The first trend relates to the emergence of integrated carriers, where the strategy is to combine mobile connectivity with the delivery of video and content.
+AT&T's acquisition of DIRECTV and the proposed merger with Time Warner as well as Comcast's purchase of NBCUniversal and its announcement from yesterday about its alliance with Charter to accelerate wireless service to its customers are prime examples of this.

 We expect this trend to accelerate both in the North American markets and overseas.
-As evidenced by innovative service providers, such as Vodafone Netherlands and its joint venture with Liberty Global/Ziggo, Globe in the Philippines, which is curating entertainment content, and Astro in Malaysia, which is developing local content, just to name a few.
+As evidenced by innovative service providers such as Vodafone Netherlands and its joint venture with Liberty Global/Ziggo, Globe in the Philippines, which is curating entertainment content, and Astro in Malaysia, which is developing local content, just to name a few.

 With our continued investment in CES 10, we believe we are uniquely positioned with what we consider to be the world's only platform specifically designed to support the level of sophistication integrated carriers require.

-The second major trend involves North America Pay TV operators, a majority of which are pushing firmly ahead, with plans to improve customer experience and service agility by modernizing their legacy IT system.
+The second major trend involves North America Pay TV operators, a majority of which are pushing firmly ahead with plans to improve customer experience and service agility by modernizing their legacy IT systems.

-Along this line, I'm very pleased to approach that Amdocs has continued to expand its partnership and activities with Comcast around our new CES technologies.
+Along these lines, I'm very pleased to report that Amdocs has continued to expand its partnership and activities with Comcast around our new CES technologies.
 This adds to the previously announced projects with Charter as well as other important Pay TV awards we have secured in recent quarters and which have contributed to our robust performance in North America market in quarter two.

 Moreover, we hope to secure additional project awards among North American Pay TV operators in the coming quarters as we leverage the sophisticated capabilities of our CES platform and our project delivery expertise.